awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configure-hook.md

 ## Example Notebooks and Code Samples to Configure Debugger Hook<a name="debugger-save-tensors"></a>

-In the following sections, notebooks and code examples of how to use Debugger hook to save, access, and visualize output tensors are provided\.
+The following sections provide notebooks and code examples of how to use Debugger hook to save, access, and visualize output tensors\.

 **Topics**
 + [Tensor Visualization Example Notebooks](#debugger-tensor-visualization-notebooks)